 Caulk the seams.
 From here on out, use a headlamp all the time--really helps see small imperfections.
 I found it best to caulk a length of board and getting an ample amount of caulk on there.
 Then quickly come through with a damp finger to smooth.
 You'll waste like 2x the caulk.

-Vacuum dust out of nail holes and wipe down with damp cloth.
+Vacuum dust out of nail holes and wipe down with a slightly damp cloth.
 If you leave the dust from your sanding in the holes, it'll expand when you putty the hole and you're back to mushroom.

 Put lightweight putty in nail holes and let dry overnight.
 Don't use the heavier pink putty--that works better in drywall.
 The lightweight putty will mushroom less.